 The KING of CURRUMPAW

 This site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
-I am making such material available in my efforts
+I am making such material available in my

-purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
+site/blog for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.